fisheryv/lobe-chat/docs/Usage/Plugins.md

 # Plugin Usage

-The plugin system is a key element in expanding the capabilities of the assistant in LobeChat.
+The plugin system is a key element in expanding the capabilities of the assistant in PlanChat.
 You can enhance the assistant's abilities by enabling a variety of plugins.

-Watch the following video to quickly get started with using LobeChat plugins:
+Watch the following video to quickly get started with using PlanChat plugins:

 <https://github.com/lobehub/lobe-chat/assets/28616219/94d4c312-1699-4e24-8782-138883678c9e>